Do deer repellents work to keep the deer out of your hostas? This comparison of deer repellents will let you know which ones do and don’t work.

 Three Deer Repellents That Work

-Now that you see the two study results showing which ingredients work, I’ll show you two or three great deer repellents that incorporate these ingredients.
+Now that you see the two study results showing which ingredients work, I’ll show you three great deer repellents that incorporate these ingredients.

-If you’re like me and have stubborn deer, go ahead, try all three and see which one does the best job of protecting your hostas.
+If you’re like me and have stubborn deer, go ahead, try all three and see which deer repellent for hostas does the best job of protecting your hostas.